Marvine89/dvt-deezer-assessment-template/README.md

 <br />

 - Simply forward requests through a public CORS proxy that adds the Access-Control-Allow-Origin header to any OPTIONS pre-flight response.
 For example, when using the https://cors-anywhere.herokuapp.com/ proxy, then a call intended to https://api.deezer.com/search?q=eminem must become a call to https://cors-anywhere.herokuapp.com/https://api.deezer.com/search?q=eminem in your code.
-Active Heroku permission to use their proxy by clicking on the button Request temporary access to the demo server from this URL https://cors-anywhere.herokuapp.com/corsdemo
+Do not forget to activate Heroku permission to use the proxy by clicking on the button Request temporary access to the demo server from this URL https://cors-anywhere.herokuapp.com/corsdemo

 <br />